psychemedia/island-storynotes/carus-wilson/25-pittis-libel.md

 ## An Editorial Response

-As well as the rather concise report of the proceedings of the libel case that appeared in the *Isle of Wight Mercury*, it is worth noting that the editor of that publicaction also felt compelled to express their own opinion on the matters raised by the case.
+As well as the rather concise report of the proceedings of the libel case that appeared in the *Isle of Wight Mercury*, it is worth noting that the editor of that publication also felt compelled to express their own opinion on the matters raised by the case.

-The editorial opens with a reflection that immorilty is on the increase, and cannot be ignored any longer.
+The editorial opens with a reflection that immorality is on the increase, and cannot be ignored any longer.

 ```{admonition} The immorality existing in our large towns, March 1856
 :class: dropdown